Fields of Study: Humanities, Social Sciences, Science

 Group work is very common at UU and Dutch universities in general.
 The idea is that you form a small group and work together on a project or prepare and do a presentation.
 Part of the learning experience is cooperation, commitment, working in a team, and taking responsibility for what you as an individual and your group as a whole have achieved.
 If possible, try to make your own group with students you know.
 Groups are responsible for achieving high results and are commonly graded as a group—not individually—on assessments.

-Due to the fact that the fall semester at UU extends into late January, fall grades are not available until much later than is typical for UC.
+As fall semester at UU extends into late January, fall grades are not available until much later than is typical for UC.
 Grades for the fall semester are usually available by late April or early May.
-Grades for the spring semester at UU are usually available by late September.
+Grades for the spring at are usually available by late September.

 Tip: If you intend to put yourself on your campus degree list for graduation while on UCEAP, consult your campus advisors before departure about possible delays in the degree verification process.